R v Pan; R v Sawyer

-R v Pan; R v Sawyer, [2001] 2 S.C.R.
-344 is a Supreme Court of Canada decision on the criminal jury trial system.
+R v Pan; R v Sawyer [2001] 2 S.C.R.
+344, 2001 SCC 42 is a Supreme Court of Canada decision on the criminal jury trial system.
 The Court held that rules against admitting evidence indicating the decision-making process of a jury were constitutional.

 Background

 The case was based on the facts of two separate trials.

 Pan case

 Rui Pan was arrested and charged with murdering his girlfriend.
 In the first trial the jury was unable to come to a decision and so it was held to be a mistrial.
 In the second trial the judge discovered that one of the jury members had followed the first trial in the media and had consulted a doctor about the evidence.
 He had shared this information with the other members of the jury.

 Pan brought an application for a stay of the proceedings based on the information about the jury and challenged the constitutionality of section 649 of the Criminal Code which prohibited the use of evidence regarding the deliberation of the jury.
 The trial judge denied the application.